zilliztech/zdoc/versioned_docs/version-byoc/tutorials/get-started/deploy-byoc-aws/bootstrap-infrastructure-terraform.md

 <Admonition type="info" icon="📘" title="Notes">

-<p>To run the Terraform script, you need to have <a href="https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli">Terraform</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html">AWS CLI</a> installed on your computer and an AWS account with associated credentials that allow you to create VPC. </p>
+<p>To run the Terraform script, you need to have <a href="https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli">Terraform</a> and <a href="https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html">AWS CLI</a> installed on your computer and an AWS account with associated credentials that allow you to create VPCs. </p>

 </Admonition>